040code/040code/_posts/2018-03-04-verlet-integration.md

 - This is done by using `offsetX` on P0x and P1x and using `offsetY` on P0y and P1y

-Conceptually a scaled triangle is added to move P0 and a similar scaled triangle is added to move P1.
+Conceptually a scaled helper triangle is used to move P0 and an identical scaled helper triangle is used to move P1.
 The scale of this triangle is determined by the `fraction` which in this case is 1.
 These triangles are depicted in red.

 Each Stick in the world is updated before a new world frame is drawn.
 It is very well possible that the neatly placed P0 and P1 are moved to different